intrinsic-dev/aic/docs/scoring_tests.md

 - All 3 trials complete.
 - Tier 1 should **pass** for all trials.
-- Tier 2 should show high smoothness scores (slow, smooth motion), no task duration bonus (no successful insertion), no force penalty, and no off-limit contacts.
+- Tier 2 should show high smoothness scores (slow, smooth motion), no task duration bonus (plug not within close proximity to port), no force penalty, and no off-limit contacts.
 Compare with Example 7 (`SpeedDemon`) to see the difference in smoothness.
 - Tier 3 should report a low proximity score for all trials (no insertion).